canonical/cloud-init/doc/rtd/explanation/boot.rst

 Generator
 =========

+# TODO: This entire stage is really just an implementation detail of systemd
+# systems - as long as we document how to disable cloud-init somewhere else
+# I think we can probably remove this information - unless we think it is
+# somehow actionable for the average user?

 When booting under ``systemd``, a `generator`_ will run that determines if ``cloud-init.target`` should be included in the boot goals.
 By default, this generator will enable ``cloud-init``.
 It will not enable ``cloud-init``